 A. No, coverage for additional living expense isn't covered under a TWIA Mobile Home Policy.

 Q.Is my fence covered under my TWIA mobile home policy?

 A. No, fences aren't covered under a TWIA mobile home policy.

 Q. What is the difference between a flood insurance policy issued by the NFIP and a policy issued by an insurance company?
 Does one provide better coverage than the other?

 A. Flood insurance is provided by the federal government through the NFIP.
-The policies that are sold by insurance companies are usually NFIP policies sold through the write your own (WYO) program.
+The policies that are sold by insurance companies are usually NFIP policies sold through the write your own program.
 This is done to make it easier to purchase flood policies through local insurance agents.
-Even though the policies are purchased through the insurance companies, they are NFIP policies.
+Even though the policies are bought through the insurance companies, they are NFIP policies.
 Claims are handled by NFIP adjusters and by insurance company adjusters that are certified by the NFIP to handle flood claims.
 Questions and complaints can be referred to the NFIP at 1-888-225-5356.
 Some insurance companies may also offer flood coverage other than the NFIP policy.
 You should check with your agent or company to see if flood coverage other than the NFIP policy is available, and to compare the coverages being offered to determine the best coverage for your needs.